 1st Quarter GDP and April FOMC Statement

-The expectations for Fed rate hikes continues to be delayed as expectations heading into 2015 were calling for interest rate increases to begin in the 1st or 2nd Quarter, now markets expect a 4th Quarter hike and many are now calling for delays until 2016.
+The expectation for Fed rate hikes continues to be delayed as expectations heading into 2015 were calling for interest rate increases to begin in the 1st or 2nd Quarter, now markets expect a 4th Quarter hike and many are now calling for delays until 2016.
 The Fed has dropped its calendar based forward guidance and is focusing itself and markets on the economic data, so follow the data.

 Here is the full statement from the Federal Reserve’s policy-making committee.

 “Information received since the Federal Open Market Committee met in March suggests that economic growth slowed during the winter months, in part reflecting transitory factors.
 The pace of job gains moderated, and the unemployment rate remained steady.
 A range of labor market indicators suggests that underutilization of labor resources was little changed.
 Growth in household spending declined; households’ real incomes rose strongly, partly reflecting earlier declines in energy prices, and consumer sentiment remains high.
 Business fixed investment softened, the recovery in the housing sector remained slow, and exports declined.
 Inflation continued to run below the Committee’s longer-run objective, partly reflecting earlier declines in energy prices and decreasing prices of non-energy imports.
 Market-based measures of inflation compensation remain low; survey-based measures of longer-term inflation expectations have remained stable.